 What are Accounting & Financial Services Careers?

-Accounting and Financial Services comprise a wide variety of careers.
-This cluster lends itself to a wide variety of roles, most of which require sharp analytical skills, a desire to work with numbers, attention to detail, accuracy, spreadsheet skills, and an appreciation of all things "financial."
+Accounting and Financial Services comprise a wide variety of careers, most of which require sharp analytical skills, a desire to work with numbers, attention to detail, accuracy, spreadsheet skills, and an appreciation of all things "financial."
 There are four major groups of careers that fall under Accounting & Financial Services:

 - Accounting - one of the leading business sectors globally.
 It tracks all of the financial activities of an organization, including auditing, assurance, and tax.
-Many accountants are employed by the Big Four (the four largest public accounting/professional services firms); Deloitte; EY; KPMG; and PricewaterhouseCoopers.
-Accountants also work in corporate accounting; government accounting; and for nonprofit organizations.
+Many accountants are employed by the Big Four (the four largest public accounting/professional services firms): Deloitte, EY, KPMG, and PwC.
+Accountants also work in corporate accounting, government accounting, and for nonprofit organizations.

-- Financial services - includes asset management; corporate finance; commercial banking; hedge funds; investment banking; private equity; public finance; sales and trading; and venture capital.
+- Financial services - includes asset management, corporate finance, commercial banking, hedge funds, investment banking, private equity, public finance, sales and trading, risk management, and venture capital.

 - Are you interested in solving complex business issues?